Theodore D. Martin

-Theodore David Martin (born December 21, 1960) is a lieutenant general in the United States Army who last served as the commanding general of the United States Army Combined Arms Center, commandant of the United States Army Command and General Staff College and commanding general of Fort Leavenworth from May 2021 to October 2022.
+Theodore David Martin (born December 21, 1960) is a retired lieutenant general in the United States Army who last served as the commanding general of the United States Army Combined Arms Center, commandant of the United States Army Command and General Staff College and commanding general of Fort Leavenworth from May 2021 to October 2022.
 Before that, he served as the Deputy Commanding General and Chief of Staff of United States Army Training and Doctrine Command (TRADOC).
 A graduate of the United States Military Academy at West Point, he previously served as its 73rd Commandant of Cadets.

 Early life and education

 Born in Massachusetts but a native of Jacksonville Beach, Florida, Martin attended the United States Military Academy and commissioned into the Army as a Second Lieutenant in 1983.
 His military education includes the Armor Officer Basic Course (Cavalry Track), the Infantry Officer Advanced Course, and the Naval College of Command and Staff.

 He also holds master's degrees in National Security and Strategic Studies from the Naval War College, and the United States Army War College, and a master's degree in business from Webster University.

 The Martin family's military heritage harkens back more than ten generations to 1776 when Private Daniel Martin enlisted in the 1st New Jersey Infantry Regiment and fought the British during the American Revolution, including service at Valley Forge.

 Martin was named for his uncle who served in the Korean War alongside his father, a conflict which has not officially ended, and rests on a ceasefire maintained by a combined division of U.S. and South Korean troops which Martin would later command from 2015 to July 2017.

 Martin is married and has children.